 CELESTE Chronic Septic Granulomatosis

-Thanks to complementarity expertise between French and Swiss partners, the CELESTE consortium is aimed to accelerate the development of new immunotherapeutic for Chronic Septic Granulomatosis disease.
-The approach will be based on modeling inflammatory disease by establishment of new in vitro screening test based on patient-derived human induced pluripotent stem cells.
-Neurix perform a quality control of iPSCs-derived human hematopoietic stem cells from patient and their ability to differentiate to different types of blood cells.
-The new interventions/therapeutic applications affecting their differentiation potential will be tested.
+Through complementary expertise from French and Swiss partners, the CELESTE consortium strives to accelerate the development of new immunotherapeutics for Chronic Septic Granulomatosis disease.
+The innovative approach centers around modeling inflammatory disease through the establishment of cutting-edge in vitro screening tests based on patient-derived human induced pluripotent stem cells (iPSCs).
+Neurix plays a pivotal role by conducting a comprehensive quality control of iPSCs-derived human hematopoietic stem cells from patients, assessing their potential to differentiate into various blood cell types.
+This vital evaluation will be instrumental in testing new interventions and therapeutic applications that impact their differentiation potential.